vekiano/Swiss-Ephemeris-Delphi-Example/README.md

-Here is a comprehensive, professional **README.md** written in English.
-It explains the project's purpose, how to set it up, the folder structure, and the technical details of the implementation.

-You can create a file named `README.md` in your project folder and paste the content below into it.

----

 #Swiss Ephemeris Delphi ExampleA complete **Delphi VCL Example** demonstrating how to integrate the high-precision **Swiss Ephemeris** library (by Astrodienst) into an Object Pascal application.

 This project calculates a sample birth chart (Barack Obama) including Julian Day, planetary positions (Longitude, Latitude, Speed), and House Cusps (Placidus system).
 It handles the communication between Delphi (Unicode) and the DLL (ANSI C).